Causes of Dangerous Winter Road Conditions

 According to auto insurance companies, winter is the season where more auto accidents occur than any other season.
 In fact, there are more claims filed with insurance companies during the winter months.
 So what are the major contributing factors that cause roads to be dangerous during the winter months?

 Many people want to jump straight to solely blaming drivers and their possible inexperience.
-Perhaps this may be true in some cases but even the most experience winter weather driver has difficulties driving during dangers winter road conditions and can even be victim to accidents.
-Instead of looking at the driver being solely at fault, first consider what the true cause of the difficulties accident is in the first place which is dangerous winter road conditions.
+Perhaps this may be true in some cases but even the most experienced winter weather driver has difficulties driving during dangerous winter road conditions and can even be a victim to accidents.
+Instead of looking at the driver being solely at fault, first, consider what the true cause of the difficulties accident is in the first place which is dangerous winter road conditions.

 As winter begins to appear, it is brought on with freezing rain.
 Freezing rain occurs when it rains and the surface temperature is below freezing.
 As the rain falls, it is cooled down rapidly and freezes as it hits the surface.
 This creates a layer of ice, known as glaze ice, on the roads drivers travel.
 As the freezing rain continues, it builds an even thicker layer of ice on the roads.
 Freezing rain doesn’t just form on the roads but on your vehicle and everything else it touches.
 Driving in freezing rain is extremely dangerous.
 If at all possible, avoid doing so at all costs.

 Snow can also cover up underlying winter road conditions that are even more dangerous than the snow itself.
 Snow can hide existing ice and cause drivers to struggle for control of their vehicles.
-In addition, drivers can pack down the snow on the roads traveled and with freezing temperatures can cause a stubborn think patch of ice which can ultimately cause a danger to motorists.
+In addition, drivers can pack down the snow on the roads traveled, and freezing temperatures can cause a stubborn think patch of ice which can ultimately cause danger to motorists.

 If you absolutely must get out on the roads, plan ahead by knowing alternate routes and preparing your vehicle for everything winter has to throw at you.
-Also check local forecasts to determine approximately when weather conditions which will make traveling difficult will arrive in your area and adjust your travel time accordingly.
+Also, check local forecasts to determine approximately when weather conditions that will make traveling difficult will arrive in your area and adjust your travel time accordingly.

 What is the most dangerous factor when it comes to winter driving?